Long-time asymptotics for the Degasperis-Procesi equation on the half-line: Introduction

 Equation (\ref{DP}) was discovered in \cite{DP1999} using methods of asymptotic integrability.
 A Lax pair and a bi-Hamiltonian structure were derived in \cite{DHH2002}.
 An interesting aspect of (\ref{DP}) is the existence of peaked solutions \cite{DHH2002} as well as weak solutions with a very low degree of regularity \cite{CK2006}.
 The latter class includes a class of discontinuous generalizations of the peakons called shock-peakons \cite{Lu2007}.
 The asymptotic behavior of the solution of (\ref{DP}) on the line was determined in \cite{BS2013}.
 In \cite{L2013} the solution of the initial-boundary value problem of (\ref{DP}) on the half-line was expressed in terms of the solution of a $3 \times 3$-matrix RH problem.

 Compared with most other applications of the nonlinear steepest descent approach, the asymptotic analysis of (\ref{DP}) presents a number of additional difficulties:

 \begin{enumerate}[$(a)$] \item The RH problem associated with (\ref{DP}) involves $3\times 3$ matrices instead of $2 \times 2$ matrices.
 This implies that the standard uniqueness results for $L^2$-RH problems (such as Theorem 7.18 of \cite{D1999}) do not apply.
 However, it turns out that in an appropriate function space, which we denote by $\dot{L}^3$, uniqueness holds also for $3\times 3$-matrix valued RH problems, see \cite{LCarleson}.
-Thus, by developing the nonlinear steepest descent approach in the $\dot{L}^3$-setting, rigorous asymptotic formulas can still be obtained.

 \item The $t$-part of the Lax pair associated with (\ref{DP}) has singularities at the points $K_j = e^{\frac{\pi i j}{3} - \frac{\pi i}{6}}$, $j = 1, \dots, 6$.
 In \cite{L2013} this difficulty was overcome by utilizing two different sets of eigenfunctions which were solutions of two different Lax pairs (a similar idea was used already in \cite{BS2013} to recover $u(x,t)$ for the problem on the line).
 Here we adopt a similar approach; however, in order to obtain a RH problem suitable for the asymptotic analysis of (\ref{DP}), we use a modification of the RH problem in \cite{L2013}.
 The modified problem has the advantage that, after the appropriate contour deformations prompted by the nonlinear steepest descent method have been performed, the RH problem involves only one set of eigenfunctions near each of the twelve critical points.
 This leads to a jump matrix near each critical point of an appropriate form.